jadecobra/python_tdd_exercises/source/calculator.rst

    # Exceptions Encountered
    # AssertionError

-since the test passes I can remove ``test importing`` from the TODO list
+since there is no failure I can remove ``test importing`` from the TODO list

 ----